A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Introduction

 To tackle this issue, many OSS projects employ package managers (\eg RPM~\cite{ewing1996rpm} and APT~\cite{web:apt}) to bundle multiple packages that support a specific feature into a single unit (\ie a group), as shown in Figure \ref{fig:teaser}.
 Installing or uninstalling a group can automatically add or remove all packages in this group.
 In this paper, we refer to such activities as a Package-to-Group (P2G) mechanism.
 Although this mechanism has been adopted in many OSS projects for years, developers and maintainers still encounter numerous issues.
 For instance, the \textit{networkmanager} package is placed in the \textit{GNOME} group, which creates inconvenience for maintainers during uninstallation~\cite{web:P2Gissue}, leading to unnecessary dependencies being removed.
 Therefore, investigating the P2G mechanism can better support OSS project developers and maintainers in practicing this mechanism and managing packages more efficiently.

 In our literature review, we found that there has been no prior research on the P2G mechanism.
 Previous studies related to package management mainly focus on dependency analysis~\cite{DecanMZR22},~\cite{JafariCSA23}, freshness evaluation~\cite{LegayDM20},~\cite{LegayDM21}, and malicious detection~\cite{HalderBMJI0IAR024},~\cite{SejfiaS22}.
 Additionally, some studies have discussed package layering~\cite{tan2023case} and classification~\cite{jing2023classifying}.
 Their core concepts are similar to P2G, as they all involve dividing packages into different sets (\ie groups, layers, or categories).
-Compared to P2G, these approaches use broader, more coarse-grained divisions.
-This leads to large groups with too many packages, making it difficult to manage or update packages when a particular feature of the OSS project changes.
+Compared to P2G, these approaches employ broader, more coarse-grained divisions.
+This leads to large groups containing an excessive number of packages, which causes inconveniences in managing or updating packages when a particular feature of the OSS project changes.

-In this paper, considering Linux is a classic example of OSS projects due to its widespread adoption and vast ecosystem of packages~\cite{TanZ020}, we take Linux distributions as a case study to investigate the P2G mechanism in an evolutionary context.
-We start by understanding the application trends of this mechanism and analyzing the evolutionary patterns across \textbf{previous versions}.
+In this paper, we take Linux distributions as a case study to investigate the P2G mechanism in an evolution context.
+Linux distributions are chosen due to their representativeness for OSS projects and their widespread adoption and vast ecosystem of packages~\cite{TanZ020}.
+Specifically, we start by understanding the application trends of this mechanism and analyzing the evolutionary patterns across \textbf{previous versions}.
 Then we propose a metric called {\sc GValue} to evaluate the quality and identify issues in \textbf{current versions}.
-Finally, we explore the developer tendencies to support P2G in \textbf{future versions}.
+Finally, we explore the group tendency to support P2G in \textbf{future versions}.
 In particular, this paper addresses the following research questions (RQs):

-\textbf{RQ1: How prevalent is the use of the P2G mechanism?} We carefully selected 5 Linux distributions and identified groups, packages within those groups, and the total number of packages in each distribution.
-We analyzed the trend of adopting this mechanism over versions, the distributions of packages within the P2G, and the correlation between P2G adoption and distribution popularity.
+\textbf{RQ1: How common is the use of the P2G mechanism?} We carefully select 5 Linux distributions and identified groups, packages within those groups, and the total number of packages in each distribution.
+We analyze the trend of adopting this mechanism over versions, the distributions of packages within P2G, and the correlation between P2G adoption and distribution popularity.
 Our analysis shows that while P2G is becoming increasingly common, especially in popular distributions, it still accounts for only a small proportion of total packages across Linux distributions.